python-microservices/pyms/docs/configuration.md

 See [Routing](routing.md) and [Examples](examples.md) to continue with this tutorial

-## Reload configuration without stop your services
+## Reload configuration without stopping your services

 In production environment, you could need to change configuration files without restart the microservice/pod/container.